HCPSS/academies/_academies/amp.md

 senior-coursework: no
 ---

-AMP is for <strong>seniors</strong>, who are interested in employment and further education based on a career pathway in manufacturing, Science, Technology, Engineering, and Mathematics (STEM) industries.
+AMP is a graduation pathway for <strong>seniors</strong>, who are interested in employment and further education based on a career pathway in manufacturing, Science, Technology, Engineering, and Mathematics (STEM) industries.

 The STEM-related occupations include those in:

+- Banking and Finance
+- Construction and Design
 - Information Technology
 - Manufacturing
-- Construction and Design
-- Banking and Finance

 Students interview with Department of Labor, Licensing and Regulation (DLLR) approved employers for an opportunity to participate in a paid supervised, structured, on-the-job training program.